ipfs-shipyard/ipfs-primer/files-on-ipfs/2-update-files/README.md

-# Tutorial: Update Files on IPFS using IPNS
+# Lesson: Update Files on IPFS using IPNS

 ## Goals (Learning Objectives)
-After doing this tutorial you will be able to
+After doing this Lesson you will be able to
 * Point to a file in IPFS using IPNS and update that IPNS pointer over time as the file changes
 * Track an entire website using IPFS and IPNS as it changes over time
 * Map DNS to IPNS